Somnid/webrott/part16/walls4.md

  }
  thingtype;
 ```
 When SpawnMaskedWall is called, it creates a `maskedwallobject_t`, adds it to a list of maskedwallobjects with a `thingtype` `MWALL`.
-It then places the index of the object at the desired x, y OR'd with 0xc000 (top 2 bits on) so it can be referenced.
-It then tries to figure out the orientation.
-If the direction contains a masked wall we used value `2`, if it's a regular wall `1` otherwise `0`.
-If two sides contain walls (`1` or `2`) then it orients the masked wall to span between them (eg up=1 down=1 then it's vertical, imagine a pane of glass stretching between 2 walls vertically).
-The priority is walls, masked walls, and then having one bordering entity vertical, then horizontal.
+It then places the index of the object at the desired x, y OR'd with 0xc000 (top 2 bits on) in tilemap plane 0 so it can be referenced.
+It then tries to figure out the orientation of the wall.
+To do so it checks the cardinal directions.
+If the direction contains a masked wall, it associates with that direction value `2`, if it's a regular wall `1` otherwise `0`.
+If two sides of the masked wall contain walls (`1` or `2`) then it orients the masked wall to span between them (eg up=1 down=1 then it's vertical, imagine a pane of glass stretching between 2 walls north to south).
+If it has trouble placing things, the priority is walls, masked walls, and then having a single bordering wall vertical, then horizontal.
 Then it reads the sides of the masked wall, so in the case of a vertical pane of glass, we want the right and left.
 These should be areas.
 "Areas" in ROTT are anything in the wall plane (0) that have a value greater than or equal to `107`.
 These are used to calculate line of sight and sound propagation.
 For example, if I shoot a weapon in an area, all enemies in that area should be alerted.
 For masked walls, we need to connect 2 areas.
 So if area 1 is on the left and area 2 is one the right, enemies in area 2 should be able to see and hear what goes on in area 1.
 The connections are stored in a 2d array lookup table (hardcoded size 47x47) and the lookups are bidirectional so there is entry 1->2 and 2->1.
 These are stored as integers, not booleans.
 This is because it's possible to have multiple connections between areas, say a glass wall and a door.
 So for each entry we increment by 1.
 This really comes to play with doors as an open door contributes +1 but a closed door contributes 0.
 In the case of a masked wall, the connection is always open so we increment it by 1 and it will never decrement.

 It then checks if layer 2 contains a value 1 or 4-9 and layer 0 contains 21.
 This indicates the platform is a metal platform (more on this later).
 Then we get to the interesting part, the type of masked wall.
 Each wall has 4 textures: side, middle, above, bottom.
 There's a bunch of ifdefs to downgrade textures for shareware but we can ignore that for now.